 If you feel that your stuffed sinuses are climbing up higher into your head and beginning to give you a headache, you may want to try out something different.
 There is a pressure point that you can use to relieve the pressure inside the nose and the upper sinuses at the same time.

 In this video, massage therapist Amber Lynn Vitale explains how moving the pressure across your eyebrows can encourage the movement of the fluid that has got stuck there as well.

 Use your fingertips to push firmly on the notch of your collarbone repetitively to get the fluid moving downwards.
-If the acupressure if working you will feel the need to clear your throat and your ears might suddenly open up when the pressure in them have been released.
+If the acupressure is working you will feel the need to clear your throat and your ears might suddenly open up when the pressure in them has been released.